 • Minor Construction provides construction services to state agencies for small projects.

-• Small Contractor Participation Assistance provides opportunities for small contractors to participate in large public works projects.
+• Small Contractor Participation Assistance provides opportunities for small contractors to participate in large

 • Office of Energy Management is dedicated to the energy management of buildings, parking garages, and ancillary facilities managed by TFC.
 Potential energy and utility savings initiatives are evaluated as part of all projects and ongoing operation.